wongnai/eastern/README.md

 - `load? file_1.yaml, file_2.yaml ...`: Load the first file available
 - `load! file_1.yaml, file_2.yaml ...`: Same as `load?` but throw when no file is loaded.

 The file name and contents may contains variable interpolation.
-Available variables are
+Available variable is

 - `${NAMESPACE}`: Name of namespace
-- `${IMAGE_TAG}`: Docker image tag

 Additional variables can be passed by `-s var=value`.